Chicken Stock

 • Difficulty: Easy

 A good chicken stock is an invaluable item in the kitchen.
 Sure, you can buy this off the shelf... but there's nothing like making your own.
-And if you tell me you can't tell the difference then you need to get your head checked... specifically the parts that taste and smell.

 I buy whole chickens and portion them for freezing.
 This works out a hell of a lot cheaper than buying your chicken pieces from the supermarket.
 You'd be amazed at the savings.
 Once I've removed the breasts, wings, thighs and legs I have a whole chicken carcass.
 I usually portion two at a time (not at the SAME time, obviously.
 It's hard enough to hold one slimy, naked chicken without simultaneously doing two like some sort of drunken, chicken-obsessed, juggling gypsy.
 Jesus, stop over-analysing everything).
+If you need a more neutral stock (more universal) then leave out the garlic and cinnamon.

 Ingredients